 What The Conversation Costs

 Is The Conversation expensive?
 That depends on whether you see success as a cost or an investment.
 To successfully complete the 30-day program you'll need to make three investments:

-Money – Enrollment for this 30-day program is $750.
+Money – Enrollment for this 30-day program is USD $750.
 Relax knowing that we offer a 30-day satisfaction guarantee.
-We can't refund your airfare or hotel room, but if you didn't get your money's worth, we'll cheerfully refund your enrollment fee.
+We can't refund your airfare or hotel room, but if you don't get more than your money's worth, we'll cheerfully refund your enrollment fee.

 Time – Participating in The Conversation requires an investment of time to complete the email assignments, do the journaling and attend the weekend Debrief.
 You'll complete some assignments in 10-minutes or less.
-Others will take a bit longer, but easy to integrate into a busy schedule.
+Others will take a bit longer, but easy to integrate into even the busiest schedule.

-Emotion – For some, the most pricey part of The Conversation is facing the issue(s) that they've been avoiding and holding them back.
+Emotion – For some, the most pricey part of The Conversation is finally facing the issue(s) that they've been avoiding and confronting the truth.
 This can be humbling; even scary.
 But always, liberating.
+(The truth sets us free, remember?)
 Lower your guard.
 Get real.
 And prepare for breakthroughs.

 The Conversation Isn't For Everyone

-Shortcutters – Anyone truly successful (by any measurement you use) will tell you that there are no shortcuts.
+Short cutters – Anyone truly successful (by any measurement you wish to use) will tell you that there are no shortcuts.
 Zero.
 Nada.
 If you're unwilling to do the work, don't bother.

 Blamers – If you've acquired a sense of helplessness or you're still blaming your dad, your chiropractic college, your ex or insurance companies, you're not ready for The Conversation.

 Uncoachables – If you continue to insist on success on your terms and demand that the world line up your way, this isn't for you.